wenhao-gao/SynNet/README.md

 ```

 ### Unit tests
-To check that everything has been set-up correctly, you can run the unit tests from within the [tests/](./tests/) directory by typing:
+To check that everything has been set-up correctly, you can run the unit tests from within the [tests/](./tests/).
+If starting in the main SynNet/ directory, you can run the unit tests as follows:

 ```
+export PYTHONPATH=`pwd`:$PYTHONPATH
+cd tests/
 python -m unittest
 ```